We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 To find a safety rating for a particular SUV, either one you already own or one you are considering buying, visit the IIHS’s website.
 Their intuitive website allows users to enter the details of their vehicle, like the year, make, and model.
 From there, you can review an entire safety profile on your vehicle, including its overall rating, as well as how it performed in specific types of safety tests.

 Safety should be one of the main factors you consider anytime you’re thinking about purchasing a new car.
 Why?
-Due to the fact that automobile incidents can be extremely dangerous, leading to bodily harm and even death.
+Automobile incidents can be extremely dangerous, leading to bodily harm and even death.

-As you now know, vehicles with high safety ratings are less likely to get into accidents in the first place, and if they are involved in accidents, the occupants are more likely to be protected.
-The most important reason that vehicle safety matters is that it can protect drivers and passengers from bodily harm.
+Vehicles with high safety ratings are less likely to get into accidents in the first place, and if they are involved in accidents, the occupants are more likely to be protected.
+The most important reason that car safety matters is that it can protect drivers and passengers from bodily harm.

 By now, you probably have a better understanding of what safety ratings mean and why they’re important.
 So, without further ado, we’ve put together a list of the safest SUVs in Canada.
 You can also find a list of the safest cars in Canada on our blog:

-The Acura RDX is considered an extremely safe and reliable SUV.
+Our first safety pick is the Acura RDX, which is considered an extremely safe and reliable SUV.
 It performed well in multiple crash tests, as well as in tests evaluating crash avoidance and mitigation.

 The Audi Q4 e-tron is another SUV worth considering if you prioritize safety.
 Like the Acura RDX, this electric SUV from German automaker Audi also received top marks in the IIHS’s crash tests, crash avoidance, and mitigation testing.